First-Year Student FAQs for Orientation

 Students who selected Pay Later upon originally checking out must log back in to pay within 10 business days of making the online reservation.
 Failure to do so will result in a cancellation and there is no guarantee that your initial request for sessions will be available.

-If you need additional time to pay for your orientation session, email newstudents@unc.edu to arrange to defer your fee until after classes begin and financial aid has been dispersed.
-Financial aid will NOT automatically pay your orientation fee; you will still be required to log in to your Orientation reservation and pay via Visa or Mastercard.
+If you need additional time to pay for your orientation session, email [email protected] to seek permission to defer your fee until a later date.
+Financial aid will NOT automatically pay your orientation fee; you will still be required to log in to your Orientation reservation and pay via Visa or Mastercard if a later date is arranged.

 Why do I have to pay a fee if we do not show up for our initial session?

-In order to ensure a smooth program, participation numbers are confirmed with housing, dining, advising, and campus partners well in advance of the program.
+In order to ensure a smooth program, participation numbers are confirmed with housing, dining, advising, and other campus partners well in advance of the program.
 The program operates on a self-sustained budget and does not get reimbursed for the students and families that decide not to attend.
-Therefore, you will have to pay your food and housing costs again to participate in a new session.
+Therefore, you will have to pay for your food, housing and any applicable unsustainable program costs again to participate in a new session.

 Orientation program requirement and schedule length